 - He had 6 total TD’s and 437 total yards in a 56-41 win over N.C.
 State

-Overall, Watson had a strong season, filling the stat sheet in the air and on the ground, although his October 3rd performance against the Fighting Irish was far from his best.
+Overall, Watson had a strong season.
+He filled the stat sheet in the air and on the ground.
+Although, his October 3rd performance against the Fighting Irish was far from his best.

 So, does Deshaun Watson get your vote for the 2015 Heisman trophy?